Organization

 Head: Dr Lynn Butler

 Responsibility: The development and application of computational-based analysis methods to profile cell type specificity of gene expression, within different tissue types.
-This data is presented in the Tissue Cell Type section of the Human Protein Atlas.
+This data is presented as part of the Single Cell resource of the Human Protein Atlas.

 Description: The group use correlation based integrative co-expression analysis to mine information on gene expression at the cell type level, using unfractionated bulk RNAseq data.
 We apply our method to existing large datasets, sourced though resources such as the GTEx consortium.